anshravalll/imager_scraper/README.md

-Note for me: Simpletest.py is not visible due to .gitignore, but its where i test my beautifulsoup.
+Note for me: Simpletest.py is not visible due to .gitignore, but its where i do my beautifulsoup experiments.